"La Dolce Vita" means the sweet life…and life gets no sweeter than in sunny Italy

 But word is getting out.

-You've probably heard of what's known as 'the Ryanair effect'
+You've probably heard of what's known as

 The budget airline comes in… European holiday-makers fall in love with astoundingly cheap properties…prices rise.